1dv032/syllabus/lectures/06_kubernetes/README.md

 About Kubernetes - recorded 2018.

-Notice: In the video we talk about Ruby applications, this year we don have any Ruby application in the project.
+Notice: Ignore the stuff about the image registry created for you.
+This year you have to create on for yourself or use Docker Hub.
+In the video we also talk about Ruby applications, this year we don have any Ruby application in the project.

 ## Resources
 * [Presentation](https://gitcdn.link/repo/1dv032/syllabus/master/lectures/06_kubernetes/index.html)